advancedresearch/advancedresearch.github.io/blog/2022-03-10-deliberate-existence.md

 If we had to make conscious decisions about everything, then we would get nowhere.

 Still, there is something that most people look for when asking "what is the meaning of life".
-It is as if they expect something more, some deeper and more profound.
+It is as if they expect something more, something deeper and more profound.
 A solution to some riddle, or, perhaps a bit of a mystery or excitement.

 This is why philosophers try to come up with ways of relating to life in various sense of meaning.